 - Head to the city of Cajamarca in the Andes mountains, the place of the Inca emperor Atahualpa’s capture by the Spanish conquistadors in the 16th century.
 Cajamarca is also home to several colonial-era buildings and hot springs.
 Read more below.

 - Take a day trip to the Kuelap ruins, a pre-Inca fortress in the Chachapoyas region.
-The fort is known for its circular stone walls and many underground tombs.
+The fort is known for its circular stone walls and many underground tombs, and the modern cable car (teleférico) that takes you to the entrance.
 Read more below.

-- Visit the Gocta Waterfall, the third-highest waterfall in the world, located in the Amazon rainforest near the town of Chachapoyas.
+6. Visit the Gocta Waterfall, one of the highest waterfalls in the world, located in the Amazon rainforest near the town of Chachapoyas.

-When planning your trip to Northern Peru, remember that northern Peru can be pretty hot during the day, especially in the coastal regions, so it’s best to plan your activities for the early morning or late afternoon.
+When planning your trip to Northern Peru, remember that daytime temperatures can be quite high, especially in the coastal regions, so it’s best to schedule your activities for the early morning or late afternoon.

-Additionally, some sites and activities, such as the Kuelap and Gocta Waterfall, are located in remote and mountainous areas, so be prepared for rugged terrain and possible altitude sickness or soroche.
-If you have been to cities like Cusco, Arequipa, or Machu Picchu before traveling to the north, you should still be acclimatized.
+Additionally, some sites and activities, such as Kuelap and Gocta Waterfall, are located in remote, mountainous areas, so be prepared for rugged terrain and possible altitude sickness or soroche.
+If you have been to cities like Cusco or Arequipa, or to Machu Picchu, before traveling to the north, you should still be acclimatized.
+However, note that Huaraz and Cajamarca are at high altitudes, whereas Chachapoyas is at a lower elevation (around 2,335 m).

 How to visit Kuélap in Peru